marco-vassena/testing-agda/README.md

 Experimentation Project, Utrecht University 2013/2014

-A simple framework testing properties in Agda
+A simple framework for testing properties in Agda